factorlibre/sale-workflow/sale_pricelist_global_rule/README.rst

 Configuration
 =============

-- Go to Sales -> Products -> Pricelist.
+- Go to `Sales` -> `Products` -> `Pricelist`.
-- Create a new Pricelist and add at least one line with the Apply On option set to Global - Product template or Global - Product category
+- Create a new Pricelist and add at least one line with the `Apply On` option set to `Global - Product template` or `Global - Product category`
 - Choose the specific product template or category for the rule.
-- Set the computation mode and save
+- Set the `computation mode` and save

 Usage
 =====

-- Go to Sales -> Orders -> Quotations.
+- Go to `Sales` -> `Orders` -> `Quotations`.
 - Create a new record and fill the required fields.
-- Choose a Pricelist that has a global rule configured (either by Category or Product).
+- Choose a `Pricelist` that has a global rule configured (either by Category or Product).
 - Click the **Recompute pricelist global** button to update prices according to the specified pricelist rules.

 Known issues / Roadmap
 ======================

 - Implement automatic application of the pricelist whenever changes are made to order lines (such as prices, quantities, etc.) or to the pricelist itself, eliminating the need for manual button clicks.

 Bug Tracker
 ===========